 We further characterized the positive clonal cell lines via Sanger sequencing and flow cytometry.
 We used Sanger sequencing to determine if positive clones were homozygous or heterozygous for the SNP.
 Several clonal cell lines that were homozygous for the SNP were further expanded in our culture system, and their pluripotency was checked by flow cytometry using Oct-4, TRA-1-60, and SSEA-4 as markers.
 All clonal cell lines exhibited high levels of the three markers, indicating that the clonal hiPS cell lines maintained pluripotency following genome editing.

-Generate knockouts and knockins in your human iPS and ES cells
+Generate knockouts and knockins in your human iPS cells

-With our expertise in CRISPR/Cas9 technology and human pluripotent stem cell culture, we will efficiently edit your iPS and ES cells.Learn more
+With our expertise in CRISPR/Cas9 technology and human pluripotent stem cell culture, we will efficiently edit your iPS cells.Learn more

 Takara Bio USA, Inc.

 United States/Canada: +1.800.662.2566 • Asia Pacific: +1.650.919.7300 • Europe: +33.(0)1.3904.6880 • Japan: +81.(0)77.565.6999